badnava-babak/Order-Flow-Imbalance/README.md

 ## Dataset note

 The original CSV supplied with the task contains trade & quote messages only for ```AAPL```.
-To demonstrate multi‑asset functionality the notebook:
+To demonstrate multi‑asset functionality we performed the followings:

 * Duplicates AAPL’s raw rows and
 * Re‑labels the symbol column to JPM.

-This synthetic step is clearly flagged in the notebook and in comments; no statistical conclusions are drawn from the duplicated data.
+No statistical conclusions are drawn from the duplicated data.
 When you supply genuine multi‑asset data, the same code paths will work unmodified.